rcbpro/drelb/README.md

 # drelb
 Online movies purchase

-My own PHP framework.
-But created while ago...
+My own PHP framework which follows the MVC design pattern but with my own routing systems.